careercoder/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Away to represent meaning to a web page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Inline doesn't break the row it allows for other elements to be in it's row.
+Where block typically takes up 100%

 3. What are the 4 areas of the box model?

+Height, Width, Padding and Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Main Axis :: Row

 5. Explain why git is valuable to a team of developers.

+It allows for version control, multiple people working on the same project with less possiability of a conflict.
+Rollbacks are possible, if code breaks happen.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [ X ] Create a forked copy of this project.
 - [ ] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ X ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.